 Many organizations still struggle to achieve the one-to-one personalization they seek, the report found.
 However, the best omnichannel retailers are in the lead in terms of embracing personalization.
 More than half of the retailers surveyed (56 percent) consider their organizations to be competitive or highly successful at personalization.

 Omnichannel Personalization: Make Customer Experiences Relevant for Every Channel

 The study designers define personalization as an organization’s ability to make customer experiences as relevant to the individual as possible, regardless of channel.
 Seen through this lens, it’s clear why retailers would rush to implement technology that can deliver effective real-time personalization at scale.
 Traditional brick-and-mortar retailers have been trying to counter the wildly successful marketing strategies of e-tailers for some time.

 Customer Data Platforms Unify Data into Millions of Unique 360-degree Profiles

-All this information, when properly harnessed, helps retailers build a 360-degree profile for each customer, perfect for omnichannel personalization.
+All this information, when properly harnessed, helps retailers build a 360-degree customer profile for each customer, perfect for omnichannel personalization.
 Add the benefits of advanced artificial intelligence and machine learning technology, and now retailers can identify and appeal to new segments of potential customers that would have been invisible to them before.

 The result?
 Data-empowered marketers who can deliver promotions and communications at the right time, and with the right message, on the channel each customer prefers, to millions of individuals.